as228gc/transaction-manager/src/views/TransactionList/TransactionInfo/README.md

 The TransactionInfo component displays information about a transaction.
 It shows transaction properties like date, type, category, and amount, and displays a delete button to remove the transaction.

-## Features

-- Display Transaction Details: Shows information including date, type (expense or income), category, and amount.
-- Delete Transaction: Allows deletion of the transaction with a button that triggers a callback function passed in as a prop.

 ## Dependencies

 - tra-ma: The classes Transaction, ExpenseTransaction and enum TransactionType.